zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 ## Deploying Components

-When deploying a Zarf package, compone are deployed in the order they are defined in the `zarf.yaml`.
+When deploying a Zarf package, components are deployed in the order they are defined in the `zarf.yaml`.

 The `zarf.yaml` configuration for each component also defines whether the component is 'required' or not.
 'Required' components are always deployed without any additional user interaction while optional components are printed out in an interactive prompt asking the user if they wish to the deploy the component.